webdevak/Data-Pagination/README.md

 # Data-Pagination
-This Project uses pagination to enhance the usability of a web page
+This Project uses pagination to enhance the usability of this web page